muniel/maxscript/README.md

 # maxscript

-Create the simple scripts on this library.
+Create the simple scripts in this library.